lapla-cogito/cattleya/README.md

 secret function called
 ```

-As shown below, only the system function is called in the main function as far as disassembly is concerned:
+As shown below, only the system function is called in the main function as far as disassembly of `main` is concerned:

 ```
 $ objdump -d bin/res_got